 We also report the performance on other categories, such as MMBench \cite{liu2025mmbench}, MMMU \cite{yue2024mmmu} and MMStar \cite{chen2024we} for general knowledge, MathVerse \cite{zhang2024mathverse} and MathVision \cite{wang2024measuring} for math reasoning, TextVQA \cite{singh2019towards}, ChartQA \cite{masry2022chartqa} and OCRbench \cite{2024liuocr} for text-rich document understanding.
 These benchmarks utilize multiple-choice questions (MCQ) or visual question answering (VQA), where responses are limited to short keywords and evaluated based on string matching.

-\paragraph{Results on Instruction Following \& Chat} Tab. \ref{tab:chat} shows that \chatname outperforms previous SOTA models across multiple benchmarks (WildVision, MIA, and MM-MT), demonstrating significant improvements in multi-modal understanding with instruction following ability and provide more comprehensive information for in-the-wild chat scenario.
+\textbf{Results on Instruction Following \& Chat.} Tab. \ref{tab:chat} shows that \chatname outperforms previous SOTA models across multiple benchmarks (WildVision, MIA, and MM-MT), demonstrating significant improvements in multi-modal understanding with instruction following ability and providing more comprehensive information for in-the-wild chat scenarios.

-\paragraph{Results on Other Categories} On other categories (Knowledge, Reasoning, and Text-Rich), \chatname performs comparably to the supervised fine-tuned (SFT) model \sftname, demonstrating that RL training with \rewardname improves instruction following and conversational ability without sacrificing performance in these areas.
+\textbf{Results on Other Categories.} On other categories (Knowledge, Reasoning, and Text-Rich), \chatname performs comparably to the supervised fine-tuned (SFT) model \sftname, demonstrating that RL training with \rewardname improves instruction following and conversational ability without sacrificing performance in these areas.